-The AEAs for each Member State and year were approved by the EU Climate Change Committee on 17 October 2012.
-The European Parliament and Council have three months to scrutinise the text, after which the Commission will adopt it.
+The AEAs for each Member State and year were approved by the EU Climate Change Committee in October 2012, adopted by the European Commission in March 2013 and adjusted in October 2013.

 To increase the cost-effectiveness of their emissions path, Member States are allowed certain flexibility in meeting their AEAs.

 - Overachievement in a given year can be carried over to subsequent years, up to 2020;

 - An emission allocation of up to 5% during 2013-2019 may be carried forward from the following year (Article 3.2 of the Decision).